vibhakamath23/TicTacToeRobot/README.md

 # TicTacToeRobot
 Contains functional code and documentation for an Experiential Robotics Platform (XRP) Robot that can play a game of tic tac toe against a human user.
 Created as part of Tufts University's ME134 Robotics course in Spring 2025.

 Execution of this code requires running two separate workspaces: One to define communication between the XRP and an MQTT server, and another to connect to the Huskylens Camera and run game logic through this MQTT server.
-To begin, download the folders 'Camera & Game' and 'XRP & MQTT' separately into two workspace configs into VSCode with the MicroPico extension installed, and then follow the consequent directions to run each part respectively.
+To begin, download the folders 'Camera & Game' and 'XRP & MQTT' separately into two workspace configs in VSCode with the MicroPico extension installed, and then follow the consequent directions to run each part respectively.

 # Components Required
 - Huskylens Camera connected to computer through USB